iamrhm/svelte-datepicker/README.md

-# svelte-calendar
+# svelte-datepicker

-Looking for the Svelte-calendar documentation?
-It can now be found [here](packages/svelte-calendar/README.md).
+Looking for the svelte-datepicker documentation?
+It can now be found [here](packages/svelte-datepicker/README.md).